Kevin-Cain/Blackjack/README.md

 **Rules**

-$1000 Bankroll
+-$1000 Bankroll
-Split is available on same value cards
+-Split is available on same value cards
-Can only Double original hand.
+-Can only Double original hand.

 Thank you for checking it out and please give any feedback on how I could improve my code!